-Mosquito infestation is one of the biggest pest-related problems of almost every household.
-Not only are they annoying, they also carry deadly infectious diseases like dengue and malaria – both of which are epidemics in some countries.
+Mosquito infestation is one of the biggest pest-related problems in almost every household.
+They are annoying and carry deadly infectious diseases like dengue and malaria – both of which are epidemics in some countries.
 They are common in tropical countries and prefer warm seasons.

 The usual remedy that we usually use to combat this is through the use of insect repellant sprays or scented candles.
-Though these are generally harmless, they still contain chemicals that may be irritating to some people and can also be a cause of allergic reactions.
+Though these are generally harmless, they still contain chemicals that may irritate some people and cause allergic reactions.

-For this article, we will tell you all about a natural and safe way to repel mosquitoes from your home.
-We will be discussing different insect-repelling plants that are great to have in your yard and even indoors.
+This article will tell you about a natural and safe way to repel mosquitoes from your home.
+We will discuss insect-repelling plants that are great in your yard and indoors.

 Lavender is a pretty popular plant all over the world.
 Aside from the attractive scent and the vibrant color, it also has an inherent ability to repel mosquitoes.
 Lavender somehow emits a scent that is pleasant to humans but irritating to mosquitoes.

-Applying lavender essential oil to your skin is effective in protecting yourself from getting bitten by mosquitoes.
-You can also pair with a carrier oil like coconut oil (also an effective pest control substance).
+Applying lavender essential oil to your skin effectively protects you from getting bitten by mosquitoes.
+You can also pair it with a carrier oil like coconut oil (also an effective pest control substance).